 C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date:X Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part X No C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐ Yes ☐ No ☐ If yes, maximum period of postponement: One semster C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Yes No C20.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: X Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): When contract is submitted Amount of housing deposit: \$75 Refundable if student does not enroll?
+Yes, in full Yes, in part No C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?
+Yes C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-year (freshman) students one year or more before high school graduation? ☐ Yes ☐ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2011 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes ☑ No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply an be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2012 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes ☐ No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No l Applicants D1.
+(If no, please If yes, may t e skip to Section ransfer students ransfer students?
+Yes E) earn advanced standing cr Yes No rring credits earned f rom course work c ompleted at D2.
+Provide the range 2012. number of studer nts who applied, were adm itted, and enro lled as degree-seekin g transfer students in Fall Applicants Admitted Applicants Enrolled Ap plicants Men 597 436 348 Women 1046 786 584 Total 1643 1222 932 App olication for Admission D3.
+Indicate term ns for which tran Winter sfers may enroll: Spring Summer Yes If yes, what i No is the minimum I re a minimum number of continumber of credits and the formatter students to apply unit of measure e?
+7 Hours as an entering free shman? commended Recommended Required of Not require of All of All of Some Some Not require High school ol transcript of All of All of Some Some X Not require College tra nscript(s) X of All of Some - College tra Essay or pe X of All of Some X College tra Essay or pe Interview nscript(s) ersonal statemen X of All of Some X - College tra Essay or pe Interview Standardize nscript(s) ersonal statement ed test scores X t of All of Some X X College tra Essay or pe Interview Standardize Statement of nscript(s) ersonal statemen X t of All of Some X X